system76/docs/content/password.md

 #### Confirm The Password

-Let's run this command again to confirm that the additional password is set:
+Let's run this command again to confirm that the additional pass-phrase is set:

 ```
 sudo cryptsetup luksDump /dev/sda3
 ```

-You should see that Key Slot 1 is now enabled so this confirms the new password is set.
+You should see that Key Slot 1 is now enabled so this confirms the new pass-phrase is set.